PGCert Clinical Data Science / Overview

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).

-We expect that Health Education England (HEE) will fully fund a significant number of places on the PGCert.
-We will include a link to the application form here once it becomes available.
+Health Education England (HEE) will fully fund a significant number of places on the PGCert.
+Please use this application form to apply for a funded place.

 We accept applications from self-funded applicants and those wishing to apply for a funded place.

-If you are considering applying for a funded place you will need to submit an application to The University of Manchester and Health Education England (HEE) by Sunday 16th April.
+If you are considering applying for a funded place you will need to submit an application to The University of Manchester and Health Education England (HEE) by Sunday 30th April at 23:59.
 Applications will only be reviewed after this deadline.

 In allocating places, we will aim to enable as widespread a representation of healthcare professional groups and roles as possible across the funded places.